-Once you've drafted your ad, leave it overnight before you read it through.
+Once you've drafted your ad, leave it overnight before you read it through again.
 If you can, get the ad properly laid out before you check it.

-Then put yourself in the shoes of one of your target customers and have a look at the ad:
+Then put yourself in the shoes of one of your target customers and have a look:

 - Does it grab your attention?

-- Would it stand out from other ads in the publication?
+- Would it stand out from other ads?

 - Does it make a strong promise that you can keep?